 Both paths allow you to slip behind the fountain and look out through a small cave…the view of the palace below is quite magnificent and makes for great photos of both the building and landscaped gardens.

-The park opens (from 6.30am at the time of writing) well before the palace proper, so you can often get more-or-less people-free photos if you go in the early morning.
+The park opens from 6.30am at the time of writing, which is well before the palace tours begin.
+So you can often get more-or-less people-free photos if you go in the early morning.

 How to get to the Neptune Fountain